 HIGHLIGHTS-Soccer-January transfer deadline day moves

-Latest news and highlights from Europe's top football leagues on transfer deadline day (all times GMT): 1320 BLADES SIGN DUTCH STRIKER ZIVKOVIC
+Latest news and highlights from Europe's top football leagues on transfer deadline day (all times GMT): 1405 GIROUD STAYING AT CHELSEA, SAYS LAMPARD

-Sheffield United have followed up the signing of Sander Berge with the capture of Dutch goalscorer Richairo Zivkovic.
-Zivkovic joins Chris Wilder's squad on loan from Chinese club Changchun Yatai but the Blades have an option to make the deal permanent at the end of the season.
+Chelsea manager Frank Lampard has confirmed striker Olivier Giroud will stay at Stamford Bridge after the club failed to land a new striker in the window.
+"He has been incredible as a player and a man during this time.
+Will he leave?
+No. He trained today.
+No ins and no outs," Lampard told a news conference.

-"People will recognise we do sometimes go left field with our signings, but we've worked very hard on this one, because we have had to," Wilder said.
-"He will give us genuine pace at the top of the pitch.
-We're learning all the time this season, but pace in the Premier League is key and Richairo is someone we think can kick us on."
+1400 MAN UNITED SIGN ENGLAND UNDER-20 GOALKEEPER BISHOP Manchester United have completed the signing of goalkeeper Nathan Bishop from League One side Southend United, on a 2-1/2 year deal.

 READ MORE Carrasco returns to Atletico after Chinese sojourn